07 5 / 2014

 The next day I dragged my boyfriend with me to High Horse.
 The kind of guy who would be content eating Taco Bell everyday, he is not a fan of fine dinning, but I figured that High Horse might actually be the kind of place he would enjoy.
 The interior is elegant, but also very edgy, and somehow still cozy.
 It maintains a casual atmosphere.
 High Horse doesn’t seem to be trying too hard, while still managing to impress; a theme which continued throughout the meal.

 After ordering our beer, of which they have a very satisfying selection, my companion suggested that we order the Chips and Dip.
-I was unimpressed, mainly because of the cheese they topped the chips with.
-Swiss maybe, or a sharp cheddar; not to my taste.
-My boyfriend happened to love it.
-What I did like was their homemade sour cream.
+I was unimpressed, but my boyfriend happened to love it.
+What I did like was their house-made sour cream.
 High Horse prides themselves on their selection of dipping sauces, and for good reason.
 I absolutely loved the garlic and white bean dip which we ordered to accompany our sweet potato fries, which were themselves disappointing.
 Soggy, without even a hint of the crisp exterior one craves when ordering fries, they were a let down.
 The burger was also unimpressive.
-Smaller than you would receive at any other brew pubs, it did have great flavor and was cooked to a perfect medium-rare, but suffered from charred edges.
+Smaller than you would receive at any other trendy brew pubs, it did have great flavor and was cooked to a perfect medium-rare, but suffered from charred edges.
 For 11 dollars, it wasn’t much to write home about.

-My trout dish, on the other hand, was the picture of perfection.
+My trout dish, on the other hand, was a nice surprise.
 From flavor to presentation, it was a fantastic dish.
 The trout was perfectly cooked, seasoned with sage, rosemary, and lemon.
-I also detected a slightly smoky flavor, which confused me, as I know it came off of the saute station.
+I also detected a slightly smoky flavor, which puzzled me, as I happen to know that it came off of the saute station.
 Quietly placed next to the fish was a dollop of pureed celery; something I had never tried before.
 The subtlety bright flavor complemented the fish perfectly.
 On the other side of the plate sat an alternation row of roasted carrots and beets, and next to it a small mound of sauteed swiss chard.
 The presentation, while lovely, was also a clear suggestion from the chef to eat these components together.
-The earthy sweetness of the carrots and beets, with the mild bitterness of the greens, the herby flavors of the fish, united by the light tang of the celery, it was an expertly composed dish.
+The earthy sweetness of the carrots and beets, with the mild bitterness of the greens, the herbaceous flavors of the fish, united by the light tang of the celery, it was an expertly composed dish.
 Every flavor and texture complemented the other.
+A simple dish, but wonderfully executed.
 Needless to say, I was impressed.

-Although High Horse seems to be having a bit of trouble with some of the pub classics, such as the burger and fries, they shine in other ways.
-With high quality ingredients and perfectly balanced flavor profiles, the intentions of the chef come though in the form of thoughtful execution.
+Although High Horse seems to be having a bit of trouble with some of the pub classics, such as the burger and fries, they shine elsewhere.
+With high quality ingredients and perfectly balanced flavor profiles, the intentions of the chef came though in the form of thoughtful execution.
 I’m looking forward tasting more of the menu… and hoping the fries improve.